 1. Try to never let him know he’s having any effect on you – don't give him a “reward.”

 2. Shield your home as described in Home Security - Overview.

-5. Get Caller ID on your phone.
+5. Check Caller ID before answering your phone.

 7. Have your friends, neighbors, and coworkers help shield you.

 8. Change your schedule to make it harder to follow you.